MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_StructuredDataMarkup.md

 ## Getting started with structured data markup

-Your webmaster needs to edit—or markup—your site's HTML using open-source microdata from [Schema.org](https://schema.org/).
+Your webmaster needs to editâ€”or markupâ€”your site's HTML using open-source microdata from [Schema.org](https://schema.org/).
 Microdata is a set of standardized descriptive tags attached to a site's HTML code that allows search engines to effectively read site contents.

 Schema.org's microdata is used by Bing and other leading search engines to provide better results and richer browsing experiences.